Frequently Asked Questions

 Will a curtain close around the coffin?

-We understand how difficult families can find it as the curtain closes, so at Rushcliffe Oaks you will experience something different.
-The end of the service can be delicately signified with a subtle lighting sequence, so there are no curtains, no gates, and no disturbance – just peace.
+We understand how difficult families can find it as the curtain closes, so at Rushcliffe Oaks we offer something different.
+During a service, the committal moment can be more gently marked with a subtle and dignified fading of the lighting.
+There are no curtains, no gates, and no disturbance – just peace.

 What happens to the flowers after the service?